jerryscript-project/iotjs/docs/devs/Inside-IoT.js.md

 For this reason, we want to keep the layer independent from a specific Javascript engine.
 You can see interface of the layer in [iotjs_binding.h](../../src/iotjs_binding.h).

-## iotjs_jval_t
+## jerry_value_t

-`iotjs_jval_t` struct stands for a real Javascript object.
+`jerry_value_t` struct stands for a real Javascript object.
 Upper layers will access Javascript object via this struct.
 This struct provides following functionalities:

 * Creating a Javascript object using `iotjs_jval_create_*()` constructor.